ksator/frrouting_demo/README.md

 There are two ways of configuring FRR:
 - Traditionally each of the daemons had its own config file.
 For example, zebra’s config file was `zebra.conf`.
 This method is deprecated.
-- Because of the amount of config files this creates, and the tendency of one daemon to rely on others for certain functionality, most deployments now use the integrated configuration mode.
+- Most deployments now use the integrated configuration mode.
 All configuration goes into a single file (`frr.conf`), for all daemons.
 This replaces the individual files like `zebra.conf` or `bgpd.conf`.

 This repository has 2 demo.
 The 2 demos uses the same [Dockerfile file](Dockerfile).
 - demo 1: